madeofpendletonwool/PinePods/completed_todos.md

 - [x] Implement specific podcasts to pass to playlist creation.
 So you can choose specific ones
 - [x] Make the create playlist function work
 - [x] On deletion of a podcast delete any references to it in the playlist content func
-- [ ] Make sure youtube entirely works on playlists
-- [ ] Make sure youtube entirely works on homepage
 - [x] Run a playlist refresh after adding a podcast, deleting a podcast, and any other time that makes sense.
 Maybe even on a standard refresh of podcasts?
 - Fix Virtual Line Spacing on Playlist Page
 - [x] Make states work on homepage.
 Saved or not, current progress, completed etc.
 - [x] Make Podcast tiles Adapt better to large screens
+- [x] Make podcast downloading not stop the server from functioning
+- [x] Fixed an issue where sometimes chapters didn't load due to incorrect headers
+- [x] Recent Episodes on homepage is not correct

+- [ ] All of mysql
 - [ ] Add user doesn't work on MYSQL
-- [ ] Recent Episodes on homepage is not correct
+- [ ] Make sure youtube entirely works on playlists
-- [ ] Make podcast downloading not stop the server from functioning
+- [ ] Make sure youtube entirely works on homepage
-- [ ] All of mysql
-- [x] Fixed an issue where sometimes chapters didn't load due to incorrect headers

 - [ ] Ensure user creation works with mysql
+- [ ] Adjusted Downloads page so that podcast headers take up less space

 - [x] Ensure configured start page is navigated to
 - [x] Ensure OIDC Logins work
 - [x] Ensure Github logins work